Waleed-Shahab-AWS-SAA/LINUX-BASIC-TO-ADVANCE-GUIDE/README.md

 # LINUX-BASIC-TO-ADVANCE-GUIDE
 A complete, beginner-to-advanced Linux commands guide created to help anyone learn Linux in a structured and practical way.
 This blog is based on a carefully organized Excel resource built from real learning experience.
+This repository is intended to support cloud engineers, IT professionals, and infrastructure teams in building secure and reliable systems

 This repository is created to solve a common problem: